May Challenge: Create a Meal Plan

 4. Write down the ingredients.
 Go through the recipes you’ve chosen and write down the ingredients you need.
 Most people remember to buy stuff like noodles, sauce, salad and breadsticks for spaghetti night.
 But they might forget the staples like salt, butter, oil and salad dressing.
 Take inventory of all the ingredients you need before you finish your list.

 5. Do some shopping.
 Now take your list and head to your favorite grocery store.
 You’ll be amazed at how good it feels to shop with a plan.
 You spend less money, take less time, and feel less stressed.
-That’s our idea of starting your week off right!

 Try It for Yourself